numpy/numpy/doc/neps/roadmap.rst

 In addition, the ``__array_ufunc__`` and ``__array_function__`` protocols fulfill a role here - they are stable and used by several downstream projects.
-They do not cover the whole API, so use of the array API standard is preferred for new code.

 Performance